Published on: 02 November 2017 in The Industry

 Who endorses that behaviour?
 No one I know.
 In our own industry the names of sexual predators are coming thick and fast.
 We’ve listened to the tapes, read the papers, heard the whispers…this has never been a culture of silence, but a culture of silencing.
 The silencing culture is fuelled by inaction, fear, non-disclosure agreements and a common acceptance that it’s just ‘part of the job’.

 Here’s the thing, directors do know about it.
-Directors, as much as everyone else in the industry, must recognise the responsibility that comes with job.
+Directors, as much as everyone else in the industry, must recognise the responsibility that comes with the job.
 It’s easy to condemn the appalling abuses of Polanski, the new allegations against James Toback, and express outrage at Bertolluci’s part in colluding with on-screen abuse.
-It’s a lot trickier to look into the mirror and take a good hard look at our part of the problem, and on the upside our part of the solution.
+It’s a lot trickier to look into the mirror and take a good hard look at our part of the problem, and on the upside our part in the solution.

 Let’s take the director’s role in the depiction of sex on screen.
 There is a casual and often unwitting misogyny in many sex scenes on TV and film.
 It has been the norm for the female to reveal all, whilst the male is allowed to hold on to his ‘dignity’.
 I can think of numerous films about metaphorically slapping cocks on the table, which have acres of female flesh and only a split-second hint of a (prosthetic) penis.
 Late scripts can be a real problem, but whether justified or not, sex scenes put actors in a vulnerable position.
 As directors we have a responsibility to protect them — not least because we are putting them in that position.
 For more, take a look at these articles by Kate Hardie for the actor’s perspective and Brit Marling about the economics of consent.